 Integrating the ‘obvious’ with the ‘not-so-obvious’ led me to write about an integrated form of vision therapy.

 I learned that modifying lenses before the patient ́s eyes, with the intention of encouraging greater degrees of binocularity demanded of them to restructure their perceptions.
 Rather than just trying to bring their acuity into focus I used lenses to train a deeper integrated awareness in the brain and mind.
 This helped patients to have new perceptions, thus providing them with a way to modify their myopic behaviour.
 I observed that the success of changing myopic behaviour would result in immediate visual acuity changes.
-(16) With practise these new perceptions eventually programmed the nearsighted eye and less diopters would be recorded.
+(16) With practice these new perceptions eventually programmed the nearsighted eye and fewer diopters would be recorded.

 These changes in patients demanded of me to examine my usual full strength minus lenses I was prescribing.
-During vision therapy I encouraged deeper and deeper spatial viewing for these nearsighted patients.
-At home they had specific practices to follow using sometimes two or three spectacle lenses of different dioptric strengths.
+During vision therapy, I encouraged deeper and deeper spatial viewing for these nearsighted patients.
+At home, they had specific practices to follow using sometimes two or three spectacle lenses of different dioptric strengths.
 I made sure that patients were informed that for driving they were to use full-strength lens prescriptions.
 Reduced lens prescriptions were a form of home integrated vision therapy.

 Using my retinoscope I shifted from just measuring the ‘obvious’ nearsighted optics in the eye.
 I followed the principles of behavioural optometry and investigated the retinal reflex while engaging the patient in the ́not-so-obvious ́.
 For example, I saved some of my case history questions to be asked during retinoscopy.
-I wanted see what would happen to the retinal reflex when I engaged the human being behind the eye.
-The favourite question was: “When did you first receive eyeglasses?“ In this ́not-so-obvious ́ approach to retinoscopy I am less interested in the retinal reflex informing me about the refractive status.
+I wanted to see what would happen to the retinal reflex when I engaged the human being behind the eye.
+The favorite question was: “When did you first receive eyeglasses?“ In this ́not-so-obvious ́ approach to retinoscopy, I am less interested in the retinal reflex informing me about the refractive status.
 As the patient goes through their thinking and remembering process, one is observing the changes in the colour of the reflex and movement.

 When the patient accesses unclear states of their personality in their mind, they will usually not feel comfortable.
 The patient can remember situations which are linked to their inner decision to alter the perception of their outer world.
 These ́not-so-obvious ́ inner processes are reflected in the eye via the retinal reflex.
 Like a new language, one can learn to interpret the colour and reflex changes to see when the patient retreats further into their myopic self or reaches out in a farsighted way.
 In other words, retinoscopy can be used to observe how and when the patient learns from vision therapy to make the inner mind changes of being less myopic and moving in the direction of hyperopic behaviour.